 We measure our foreign currency contracts at fair value on a recurring basis.
 We utilized Level 2 inputs to value the foreign currency forward contracts.
 Specifically, we utilized quoted prices for similar assets and liabilities in markets that are not active.
 Key inputs for the foreign currency forward contracts are spot rates and yield curves for the respective currencies.
-The foreign currency contracts were included in prepaid expenses and other current assets as of September 30, 2015 and other accrued liabilities as of June 30, 2015.
+There were no outstanding foreign currency contracts as of March 31, 2016.
+The foreign currency contracts were included in other accrued liabilities as of June 30, 2015.